aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/search-and-replace/search-broken-links-in-remote-spreadsheet/_index.md

 ## **Search Broken Links In Remote Spreadsheet API**

 Automatically detect broken links in Excel files stored in cloud storage.
 Our API scans specified ranges for broken external references, invalid formulas, and missing data sources.
 It supports remote spreadsheet auditing, automated quality checks, and integration with cloud‑storage providers.
 Use the RESTful API to automate enterprise‑level workflows.

+**Prerequisites**:
+- Obtain a valid JWT access token (see the Authentication section below).
+- Ensure the workbook you want to scan is stored in a supported cloud storage location and is accessible to the API.
+- If the workbook is password‑protected, include the `password` query parameter; otherwise, omit it.

 ### **Web API**